wintercms/docs/help-using-composer.md

 <a name="converting-from-basic-install"></a>
 ### Converting from Basic Install

-In order to use Composer with an Winter instance that has been installed using the Wizard or simple CLI installation process, simply copy the latest [`tests/` directory](https://github.com/wintercms/winter/tree/develop/tests) and [`composer.json`](https://github.com/wintercms/winter/tree/develop/composer.json) file from [GitHub](https://github.com/wintercms/winter/tree/develop) into your Winter instance and then run `composer install`.
+In order to use Composer with a Winter instance that has been installed using the Wizard or simple CLI installation process, simply copy the latest [`tests/` directory](https://github.com/wintercms/winter/tree/develop/tests) and [`composer.json`](https://github.com/wintercms/winter/tree/develop/composer.json) file from [GitHub](https://github.com/wintercms/winter/tree/develop) into your Winter instance and then run `composer install`.

 <a name="development-branch"></a>
 ### Development Branch